useblocks/sphinx-needs/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~
 .. versionadded:: 0.5.0

-The value of ``needs_default_style`` is used as default value for each need, which does not define its own
+The value of ``needs_default_style`` is used as default value for each need which does not define its own
 style information via ``:style:`` option.

 See :ref:`styles` for a list of default style names.